 Though these pages have been created to provide an overview of our actions and ambitions in sustainable development, there's much more to share.

 The downloadable 'Sustainable Development Strategy 2016 - 2020 provides a detailed overview of what we hope to achieve in the near future.
 Meanwhile, if you'd like to get to grips with the facts and figures of how much we've achieved so far, you'll find our Sustainable Development Annual Report an interesting read.
 Our Environmental Policy explains our clean, green priorities.

-Other documents available in our Publications Scheme hub include our Biodiversity Plan 2015-2018, Waste Management Plan, and Travel Plan.
+Other documents available in our Publications Scheme hub include our Single Environment Plan, which groups together actions across all environmental themes, previously set out in individual plans covering biodiversity, waste and travel.
+It also identifies the actions we will take to support delivery of the Mayor’s London Environment Strategy.
 You can also download them at the bottom of this page.

 More into interesting stats and fascinating facts?
 Pop over to our Did you know page here.
 You'll find out all manner of intriguing things.
 For example, much of the fire hose we retired in 2017 was upcycled into handbags, wallets and luggage!